 However, one of the many silver linings of this experience is I have found a voice that is uniquely mine.
 A perspective that emboldens my spirit and leaves me feeling empowered.
 And I have moved closer to a healthy disregard for what other people think.
 A disregard for the opinions of people more interested in perpetuating my shame than being a friend.

-For example, a few months ago an anonymous, unskillful, and hurting grief trolls that know C and I have shown up and dumped their emotional damage into the comment section.
+For example, a few months ago an anonymous, unskillful, and hurting grief troll that knows Painter and I have showed up and dumped their emotional damage into the comment section.
 They offered nothing vulnerable or truthful about themselves but more ill-informed attacks on my character, life, and efforts to live forward.

 Like Brene Brown, “I tried a couple of social-media-hurt-reduction strategies over the past two years.
 The first turned out pretty awful: I responded.”